bkatwal/kafka-solr-sink-connector/README.md

     }
   }

-  This will be trnasformed in solr as: dynamicField_df1 : val1, dynamicField_df2 : val2, dynamicField_df3 : val3
+  This will be transformed in solr as: dynamicField_df1 : val1, dynamicField_df2 : val2, dynamicField_df3 : val3
 ```
-For above dynamic field will look like:
+You can have any field name for dynamic field, just have this defined in managed_schema.
+So, for above to work, dynamic field meeds to be defined in managed_schema file as below:
 `<dynamicField name="dynamicField_*" type="string" indexed="true" stored="true"/>`

 ### Deploy Steps: